Yep, you read correctly.

 Sit down with your employees regularly and formally review their performance, give feedback and set SMART goals that you can review at your next catch-up.
 Employees will feel motivated, challenged and on the ball.

 Look at assigning a mentor to your employees with the greatest potential.
-It could be yourself or another senior person in the business who can offer guidance and support.
+It could be you or another senior person in the business who can offer guidance and support.

-Encourage your employees to push through their comfort zone.
-Once they have proven proficiency in a task, give them challenging new responsibilities that will take their professional development to the next level.
+Encourage your employees to push through their comfort zones.
+Once they have proven proficiency in a task, they will be given challenging new responsibilities that will take their professional development to the next level.

 Once you promote an employee, it's vital that you continue to provide ongoing support and guidance to avoid the risk of failure.